Vajja Sambasiva Rao: Academic career

-Rao began his academic career in 1980 as an Assistant Lecturer at BITS-Pilani, Pilani Campus, Rajasthan.
-He was later promoted as Assistant Professor, Associate Professor and Professor, in 1982, 1990 and 1995 respectively.
+Rao began his academic career in 1980 as an Assistant Lecturer at BITS Pilani, Rajasthan.
+He was later promoted as assistant professor, associate professor and professor, in 1982, 1990 and 1995 respectively.
 The courses taught by him included Organic Chemistry, Structure and Reactivity of Organic Compounds, Synthetic Organic Chemistry, and Stereo Chemistry and Reaction Mechanisms.

 In addition to academic responsibilities, Rao also held offices in administrative capabilities.
-He was an in-charge of the Practice School Division of the university from 1980 to 1988.
-From 1988 to 1995, he was the Chief Warden of the Pilani Campus of the university.
-In 1995, Rao was appointed as the Dean of the Practice School Division and held the office till 2006 along with holding the office of Deputy Director, Off-campus Programmes from 2000 to 2006.
+He was an in charge of the Practice School Division of the university from 1980 to 1988.
+From 1988 to 1995, he was the Chief Warden of the university.
+In 1995, Rao was appointed as the dean of the Practice School Division and held the office till 2006 along with holding the office of deputy director, off-campus programmes from 2000 to 2006.

-In 2006, Rao assumed the office of Director, BITS-Pilani, Hyderabad Campus.
+In 2006, Rao assumed the office of director, BITS-Pilani, Hyderabad Campus.
 He is regarded as playing a pivotal role in the construction and the establishment of the campus in Hyderabad.
-The Phase-I of the construction of the campus was finished in 2014 with the inauguration of the Auditorium.
+The Phase-I of the construction of the campus was finished in 2014 with the inauguration of the auditorium.
 The entirely residential campus houses 3000 students and 160 faculty members in 13 departments.

 In 2013, he was awarded the Eminent Educationist Award by Indo Global Educational Council.
 He was also honored by Telugu Association of North America (TANA), USA for contribution to excellence in education in 2013.

-After the end of the five-year tenure of Prof. Bijendra Nath Jain as the Vice-Chancellor of the BITS-Pilani University, Prof. V.S.Rao took over the charge as Acting Vice-Chancellor on 31 July 2015.
-For that period, he executed his duties as both Vice-Chancellor of the university and as Director of BITS-Pilani, Hyderabad Campus.
+After the end of the five-year tenure of Prof. Bijendra Nath Jain as the vice-chancellor of the BITS-Pilani University, Prof. V. S. Rao took over the charge as Acting Vice-Chancellor on 31 July 2015.
+For that period, he executed his duties as both Vice-Chancellor of the university and as Director of BITS, Hyderabad Campus.

 On 23 May 2016, it was announced that Prof. Rao would be joining NIIT University as its new President.
 He was succeeded by Prof. Souvik Bhattacharya as Vice-Chancellor of BITS-Pilani.
 Prof G. Sundar succeeded him as Director of Hyderabad Campus.